bigbluebutton/bigbluebutton.github.io/_posts/2016-05-13-html5-design.md

 ## Unified experience

 Providing a unified experience will allow our users to quickly become familiar with the product and reduce the overall learning curve.
 If you are using the web, tablet or mobile client, our goal is to have consistent styles and placement of elements.
 By doing so, will also make the experience of contributing or building on top of BigBlueButton a lot easier for developers.

+## Consistent across platforms

+While the initial design of the HTML5 client focused mainly on the mobile experience, we want the HTML5 client to run on the desktop as well.
+The Flash run-time environment has enabled us to provide BigBlueButton across Mac, Linux, and PC computers.
+We expect, over time as the HTML5 client matures, it will become the default interface accross all platforms.

+Mobile has different user experience from a web application.
+After all, they are different forms of interaction: touch vs. mouse, handheld vs. screen, tap vs. keyboard.
+Over time, we evolved the designs to include interaction on the desktop.
+We expect as the HTML5 client matures it will become the default interface accross all platforms.

 ## Accessibility